John Steptoe’s Stevie: a 32-page picture book that sneaks up and breaks your heart

 Sadly, John Steptoe died on August 28, 1989 at the young age of 38.

-Finally, @BeccaWriter recently sent out a tweet (quoting Robert Sutton) that reminded me of Steptoe's book Stevie:
+Finally, I recently read a social media post (quoting Robert Sutton) that reminded me of Steptoe's book Stevie:

 "The best test of a person's character is how he or she treats those with less power."